TriKro/rsb-content/part5-generative_product_research/solution-interview.md

 ## In Brief

-The solution interview builds on your research about the problem and proposes a solution, in order to see how they react.
+The solution interview builds on your research about the problem and proposes a solution, in order to see how potential customers react.
 Solution interviews result in qualitative feedback from users or prospects about the product, when presented with the product or a prototype.
 Use a “demo” to help customers understand your solution and confirm that it will solve their problem.

 ## Helps Answer
  * What is the minimum feature set needed to launch?